For application considerations, the following eligibility requirements must be met in order to proceed with the application process:

 - Availability—you must be willing to travel to the location of the Biennial NAD Conference for 10 days.
-The 10 days includes the retreat a few days prior to the conference and then the conference itself.
+The 10 days (more or less) includes the retreat a few days prior to the conference and then the conference itself.
 Usually, these ten days are from the end of June through the beginning of July.
 Please visit NAD.org for more details of the next Biennial NAD Conference.

 - Expenses— All travel and accommodation expenses for the competition will be the sole responsibility of the contestant.
 We encourage you to seek financial support or sponsorship from local organizations, state associations, and/or corporations.